Nursing Home Abuse Attorneys in Pittsburgh, PA

 If your loved one is being transferred to a nursing facility, ask to see the admission paperwork ahead of time.
 If there is an arbitration agreement, ask if you’re able to refuse signing it.
 If you’re not, you may consider finding another facility to care for your loved one.

-Get An Award-Winning Legal Team On Your Side
+Get Award-Winning PA Nursing Home Abuse Attorneys On Your Side

 Do not make the mistake of making any decision about this situation without first speaking to an experienced attorney.
 Our award-winning attorneys are consistently selected for inclusion on Super Lawyers, have secured the highest possible ratings for legal ability through Martindale-Hubbell and have been inducted into the Academy of Trial Lawyers of Allegheny County and Southern Pennsylvania.
 Put their insight to work for you.

-If you are ready to meet with our Pennsylvania lawyer Laura Phillips and Joe Froetschel who can defend your loved one after they suffer harm in their nursing home, contact us today.
+If you are ready to meet with our Pennsylvania lawyers, Laura Phillips and Joe Froetschel, who can defend your loved one after they suffer harm in their nursing home, contact us today.

 Call Laura and Joe at 412-643-0682 or email us here to schedule your free initial consultation now.